kjkvamme12/Windows-Examination-with-Powershell-/README.md

 ## Objective

 The Live Windows Examination lab is aimed to apply different PowerShell commands to review a Windows system for signs of a possible compromise.
 Many commands used will also create a baseline for Windows systems.
+Use different techniques to identify the IOCs

 ### Skills Learned
 [Bullet Points - Remove this afterwards]